matloff/TidyverseSkeptic/README.md

 complexity.
 As even one Tidy enthusiast [conceded](https://twitter.com/tobar_with_R/status/1190974351060934657):

-> Sometimes doing in the tidyverse is just one command (eg count)
-> sometimes several commands like the tapply equivalent above.
-But when
-> you come up with a clean, understandable code is obvious you'll feel
+> ...when you come up with a clean, understandable code...you'll feel
 > more rewarded

 The poster concedes that coming up with a nice Tidy solution make